Site icon British Expat Money

 This means you can have actual account details (including UK account number and sort code) in more than 30 countries, hold 50+ currencies and convert and send nearly every currency on the planet at very low prices and that’s without any monthly fees.

-Independent comparison site Monito’s research suggests Wise is on average 83% cheaper than the big four UK banks (HSBC, Lloyds, Barclays & Natwest) on major currency “routes”, but can be up to 90% cheaper in some cases.
+Independent comparison site Monito’s research suggests Wise is on average 83% cheaper than the big four UK banks (ie our offshore friends HSBC, Lloyds, Barclays & Natwest) on major currency “routes”, but can be up to 90% cheaper in some cases.

 And according to independent research agency Alderson Consulting, Wise is 19x cheaper than receiving and sending money overseas through PayPal.
 They offer debit cards, dedicated business accounts, have a great app and online platform and offer really good customer service.
 Wise scores 4.3 on Trustpilot (excellent)